Graduate Dean’s Dissertation Fellowship

 Award Information

-To maximize the number of students that this fellowship can support, awards will be granted for summer only.
-The Graduate Dean’s Dissertation Fellowship (GDDF) offers $5,000 during the summer 2025 for students who are close to completing their dissertation or thesis in the 2025-2026 academic year.
-The Graduate Division will cover the stipend cost.
+The Graduate Dean’s Dissertation Fellowship (GDDF) offers a $5,000 stipend during the summer 2025 for students who are close to completing their dissertation or thesis in the 2025-2026 academic year.

 Important Dates